Canon 1D Mark II N vs 6D

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II N does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark II N and the 6D have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II N and the 6D have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the 6D was followed by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Canon 6D Manual.
+Further information on the features and operation of the 1D Mark II N and 6D can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Canon 6D Manual.